 - Everdays – an app that connects you with the people that matter most during life’s important moments. www.Everdays.com

-Partners include the Osher Lifelong Learning Institute at the University of New Mexico, The Guild Cinema, Berardinelli Family Funeral Service, Compassion & Choices NM Action Team, TheBucket.com, and LifeIZShort.com.
+Partners include the Osher Lifelong Learning Institute at the University of New Mexico, The Guild Cinema, Berardinelli Family Funeral Service, Beloved obituary and eulogy writing service, Compassion & Choices NM Action Team, TheBucket.com, and LifeIZShort.com.